greenhas/spg_website/content/Communities/2021-11-12-Glad-local.md

 ---
+type: ["link"]
 date: 2021-11-12T12:37:59-05:00
 title: "🔗 linkblog: just read '24 UK employees placed on leave for breaking COVID policy | Lexington Herald Leader'"
-tags: ["link","Communities","local news","University of Kentucky","COVID-19"]
+tags: ["local news","University of Kentucky","COVID-19"]
 ---
 Glad local reporters are looking into this; when the measures were announced, I was wondering what responses would be.